-1. Plaintiff is a Hotel in East Moline, Illinois.

-2. Plaintiff has been forced, by recent orders issued by the State of Illinois, to cease the majority of its operations - through no fault of its own - as part of the State's efforts to slow the spread of the COVID-19 pandemic.

-3. To protect its business from situations like these, which threaten its livelihood based on factors wholly outside of its control, Plaintiff obtained business interruption insurance from Defendant.

-4. In breach of its insurance obligations that it voluntarily undertook in exchange for Plaintiff's premium payments, Defendant has denied Plaintiff's claims arising from the State-ordered interruption of its businesses.

-5. As a result, Plaintiff now bring this action against Defendant for its failure to honor its obligations under commercial business owners insurance policies issued to Plaintiff, which provides coverage for losses like these (incurred due to a necessary suspension of its operations, including when its businesses are forced to close due to a government order).

-Case: 1:20-cv-04636 Document #: 1 Filed: 08/06/20 Page 2 of 11 PageID #:2

-6. On March 15, 2020, during the term of the policies issued by Defendant to Plaintiff, Illinois Governor Pritzker issued an order first closing all restaurants, bars, and movie theaters to the public in an effort to address the ongoing COVID-19 pandemic.
-A few days later, on March 20, 2020, Governor Pritzker ordered all "non-essential businesses" to close.
+- 1. Plaintiff is the owner and operator of a restaurant at 2022 W. Jefferson St., Joliet, IL 60435. - 2.
+Plaintiff has been forced, by recent orders issued by the State of Illinois, to cease its operations through no fault of its own as part of the State's efforts to slow the spread of the COVID-19 pandemic. - 3.
+To protect its business from situations like these, which threaten its livelihood based on factors wholly outside of its control, Plaintiff obtained business interruption insurance from Defendant. - 4.
+In breach of its insurance obligations that it voluntarily undertook in exchange for Plaintiff's premium payments, Defendant has denied Plaintiff's claims arising from the State-ordered interruption of its businesses. - 5.
+On March 15, 2020, during the term of the policies issued by Defendant to Plaintiff, Illinois Governor Pritzker issued an order first closing all restaurants, bars, and movie theaters to the public in an effort to address the ongoing COVID-19 pandemic.
+A few days later, on March 20, 2020,

+Governor Pritzker ordered all "non-essential businesses" to close.
 The March 15 and March 20 orders are hereinafter collectively referred to as the "Closure Orders."
-As a result of the Closure Orders, Plaintiff has been forced to halt ordinary operations, resulting in substantial lost revenues.

-7. Despite Defendant's express promise in its policies to cover the Plaintiff' business interruption losses when the government forces them to close, Defendant has issued a denial to Plaintiff for any losses related to the Closure Orders without first conducting any meaningful coverage investigation, let alone a "reasonable investigation based on all available information" as required under Illinois law.
-Defendant has merely asserted that the coronavirus does not constitute physical loss or damage.
+- 6. As a result of the Closure Orders, Plaintiff has been forced to halt ordinary operations, resulting in substantial lost revenues.
+At times Plaintiff was totally shut down.
+Currently Plaintiff can only use about 25% of its floor space. - 7.
+Despite Defendant's express promise in its policies to cover the Plaintiff' business interruption losses when the government forces them to close, Defendant has issued a denial to Plaintiff for any losses related to the Closure Orders without first conducting any meaningful coverage investigation, let alone a "reasonable investigation based on all available information" as required under Illinois law. - 8.
+As a result of Defendant's wrongful denial of coverage, Plaintiff files this action for a declaratory judgment establishing that it is entitled to receive the benefit of the insurance coverage they purchased, for indemnification of the business losses they have sustained, for breach of contract, and for bad faith claims handling under 215 ILCS 5/155.